Medieval Spanish literature: Mystery plays

+Mystery plays are some of the earliest developed plays in medieval Europe.
+These plays focused primarily on religious stories and events ranging from Creation to the Last Judgement.
+The plays were usually performed by local guilds and, on occasion, travelled around town on caravans to reach a wider audience.
+The plays were written in stanza form and covered a wide variety of set designs and effects.
+Despite various attempts to ban these plays, they gained popularity and by the end of the 15th century they became commonplace for religious celebrations across parts of Europe.

+Auto de los Reyes Magos

 The Auto de los Reyes Magos is the oldest extant liturgical drama (12th century) written in Spanish language.
 It is a codex found in the library of the Toledo Cathedral and is a mystery play belonging to the Christmas cycle.
 It is a play about the Biblical Magi, three wise men from the East who followed a star and visited the baby Jesus in Bethlehem.
 It is believed to have been based on an earlier liturgical Latin play written in France.

+Misteri d'Elx

 The Misteri d'Elx (in English, the Elx Mystery Play or Mystery Play of Elx) is a liturgical drama dating from the Middle Ages, which is enacted and celebrated in the Basilica de Santa María in the city of Elx on 14 and 15 August of each year.
 In 2001, UNESCO declared it one of the Masterpieces of the Oral and Intangible Heritage of Humanity.
 It commemorates the Assumption of Mary.